-Let It Be… Naked was an extensively remixed and reworked version of Let It Be album, presented without studio chatter and Phil Spector’s post production, to more closely align with The Beatles’ original vision for the album.
+Let It Be… Naked was an extensively remixed and reworked version of The Beatles’ Let It Be album, presented without studio chatter and Phil Spector’s post production, to more closely align with the band’s original vision for the album.

 It was released worldwide on 17 November 2003, two days before Spector was charged with the murder of actress Lana Clarkson.